Application Deadline: December 8, 2015

 b.
 Project Description: In two or three sentences, briefly describe your specific project.
 Include the genre and the approximate number of total pages to be translated.

 c.
 Proposed Project Start Date/End Date: Enter your preferred beginning and ending dates.
-The beginning date must fall between November 1, 2015, and November 1, 2016, and the period of support may extend up to two years.
-Your period of support must begin on the first day of the month and end on the last day of the month.
+The beginning date must fall between November 1, 2016, and November 1, 2017, and the period of performance may extend up to two years.
+Your period of performance must begin on the first day of the month and end on the last day of the month.

 7. Signature Block: By clicking the "I Agree" box, you are certifying that your application is true and correct to the best of your knowledge and that you are in compliance with relevant federal requirements that can be found in the Assurance of Compliance section of these guidelines.
 The "Signature" and "Date Signed" boxes will be populated by Grants.gov upon submission of the application.

 Step 2: Complete and Attach Required Items to the Attachments Form [Back to Top]

 The "Attachments Form" is not a form in the conventional sense.
 Rather, it is a place to attach documents that you have completed and saved elsewhere on your computer.

 Attachment 1 (Literature Fellowships Application Supplemental Information) is a fillable form; you will find a link to it here.
 This form can be filled in, saved to your computer, and attached without the need for special software or conversion to PDF.